mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### How?

-By concentrating ALL of our DAO’s sales and purchases to Freeroam.io.
+By concentrating ALL of our DAO’s sales and purchases onto Freeroam.io.

 ### When?